RULES & REGULATIONS

 1) Division standings are determined by number of games played and win-loss-tie record.

 2) Ties in the standings are broken by the HEAD TO HEAD record of the tied teams.
-If a tie still exists the tie breaker then goes to RUN/POINT DIFFERENTIAL between the tied teams, OVERALL RUN/POINT DIFFERENTIAL, then, DISCRETION OF THE COMMISSIONER.
-Keep in mind that if two teams have the same winning percentage but one team has more wins, the team with more wins will win that tie-breaker.
+If a tie still exists the tie breaker then goes to RUN/POINT DIFFERENTIAL in games between the tied teams, OVERALL RUN/POINT DIFFERENTIAL, then by DISCRETION OF THE COMMISSIONER.
+If two teams have the same winning percentage but one team has more wins against the team in which they hold the tie, the team with more wins will win that tie-breaker.

 3) The Commissioner will announce the playoff structure no less than 3 weeks before the playoff week.
 The top 4 teams from each division will make their division’s playoffs.